tkurtbond/tkurtbond.github.io/posts/2012/06/11/runequest-versions/index.rst

   RQII, RQ2.
 Was set in the world of Glorantha.

 * `RuneQuest`, third edition (1984), Avalon Hill.
-AKA RuneQuest III, RQII, RQ3.
+AKA RuneQuest III, RQ3.
 Used Fantasy Europe as the example setting, but also had a lot of Glorantha publications.

   Originally published as a box set, it was republished as a paperback